Interview with Robert Gibson of Rock-N-Roll Express - News & Views

 Tim: I guess the first question would have to be, how did you get into wrestling?

 Robert: I grew up in Pensacola, Florida and started training myself when I was 10 years old.
 My brother Rick Gibson was six years ahead of me.
 He was the first wrestler ever to do a drop kick off of the top rope.
-We used to train in the back yard, and we would go to the beach and do suplexes into the ocean.
+We used to train in the back yard, and we would to go to the beach and do suplexes into the ocean.
 I also wrestled for three years in high school.
 I helped set the ring up, put up wrestling chairs, sold tickets.
 Same thing Rick did, I just followed his steps.
 I remember riding in the car with him after a match, and he’d say “Might as well hang your boots up Robert.
 You’ll never make it in this business.”
 I guess that inspired me because I am still here.
 I became a professional at the age of 17, after my brother became a pro.
 We were a tag team - Rick and Robert Gibson – The Gibson Brothers.
 I also wrestled solo some at that time.
 My brother got into a wreck caused by a drunk driver and that ended his career and eventually his life.

 Tim: Is that when you partnered with Ricky Morton and became the Rock-N-Roll Express?
 How did you come up with that name and did you have a theme song?